 - Allergy tests

-A biopsy is the only way to confirm EG. A sample of the stomach will be removed.
-It will be sent to a lab to look for eosinophils.
-This will be done through an endoscopy.
+A biopsy is the only way to confirm EG. A sample of the stomach will be removed and tested to look for eosinophils.

 |Upper GI Endoscopy|